metafacture/metafacture-playground/contributing.md

 #### Git

 Git commits should be as granular as possible.
-When working on a fix for issue X, we try not to add other things we notice (typos, formatting, refactorings, etc.) to the same commit.
+When working on a fix for issue X, we try not to add other things we notice (formatting, refactorings, etc.) to the same commit.
 Those things should be placed in an own commit to the same branch.
 If it is necessary for understanding, add something like "Discovered while working on #14" to the commit message.
 We don’t use the GitHub shortcuts for closing issues from commits (like fixes #111), since in our process the issue is not solved by the commit but by the reviewed change after it’s deployed to production.

 #### Commit Messages